steve-martin-at-esure/hello_world/CONTRIBUTING.md

 ## Branching

-The following branching strategy is based on **Git-Flow**, with a few aditional steps added to esure a contributor communicates the status of an Agile Story conistantly.
+The following branching strategy is based on **Git-Flow**, with a few additional steps added to esure a contributor communicates the status of an Agile Story constantly.
 It is recommended that you familiarize yourself with Git-Flow before proceeding.

 ![Branching Strategy Image](/_docs/imgs/DevFlow@1x.png "Digital Apps Branching Strategy")